Sonova struggles to convince investors with new hearing aids

 The first product from the platform is called Audeo V, a wireless hearing aid that offers twice the processing power while reducing battery consumption by up to 30 percent.

-It works by analysing incoming sounds and automatically adjusting to provide the best setting for the listening environment.
+It works by analyzing incoming sounds and automatically adjusting to provide the best setting for the listening environment.

 Sonova has also developed a product called Phonak EasyCall which can be attached to the back of any bluetooth enabled cell phone, including non-smartphones and older devices, and connects to any Phonak wireless hearing aid.